johnjackoleary/cfi-commonplace-book/projects/helicopter/Gyro Questions.md

 - Is teaching current fixed or heli folks hard?
 - Which models best for teaching?
 Why?
 - Dropping parachutist is USA allowed?
+- Sounds like there's a pretty active gyro movement around US and world.
+Have you found that useful?
+Where do you see things going in the next 5 years?
+- Have you worked with iapgt?
+Thoughts on the group / program?

 Operations and Cost: